DGValero/exploratory-data-analysis---customer-loans-in-finance/README.md

 I loaded the data into a dataframe using the `Pandas` method *read_csv()* and familiarised myself with the data using the *head()* and *info()* methods, identifying:

 - Columns that could be represented better numerically
-- Identifying catergorical columns
+- Identifying categorical columns
 - Dates that are in the wrong format
 - Null values

-For the columns that needed to be coverted the correct format, I created a  *DataFrameTransform()* class within the **dataframe.py** module to handle these conversions.
+For the columns that needed to be converted the correct format, I created a  *DataFrameTransform()* class within the **dataframe.py** module to handle these conversions.

 An important EDA task is to impute or remove missing values from the dataset.
 Missing values can occur due to a variety of reasons such as data entry errors or incomplete information.
 I calculated the percentage of missing data in the columns:
 - For columns with more than 10% missing data: I decided to drop these columns as they were not relevant to my analysis later on.